nitrite/nitrite-doc/java-sdk/database.md

 `NitriteBuilder` provides a fluent API to configure and create a Nitrite database instance.

-### Open or create a database
+### Open or Create a Database

 To open or create a database, you need to call `openOrCreate()` method on `NitriteBuilder` instance.
 This method returns a `Nitrite` instance.

 If no `StoreModule` is configured, then Nitrite will create an in-memory database.
 If a `StoreModule` is configured, then Nitrite will create a file-based database.
 If the database file does not exist, then Nitrite will create a new database file.
 If the database file already exists, then Nitrite will open the existing database file.

 ```java
 Nitrite db = Nitrite.builder()